Winnak/Anemone/README.md

 ## TODO
 1. Build file
-    * Create simple file format (simple as in easy to implement (at least in csharp) and easy to read)
-    * Create python reader
     * Create CSharp reader
     * Add options
-    * Add configuration view
+    * Add configuration view (should only read from the file and be able to target a new)
 2. Layout
     * Fix the full height sidebar
     * use timeago.js